Dewalt-arch/pimpmyadlab/readme.md

  3. Spiderman (Windows 10 Enterprise Client)

  # Menu
-  - D  to install for Domain Controler, runs 1 2 and 3
+  - D  to install for Hydra-DC  Domain Controller , run 1 2 and 3
-  - P  to install for Workstation #1 Punisher runs 1 and 2
+  - P  to install for Punisher  Workstation #1 run 1 and 2
-  - S  to install for Workstation #2 Spiderman runs 1 and 2
+  - S  to install for Spiderman Workstation #2 run 1 and 2
   - X  to exit the menu

 # Domain Controller Instructions: